 The Understand function gives you a sense of where your money goes.
 If you’ve previously had a SAVVI plan with your income, this is certainly a different situation with work income changing to unemployment insurance income.
 We give you a high-level look with the Big Picture; then specific Insights into your debt, savings, housing costs, and cash reserves.
 Here you can help make sense of committed expenses and to think about areas where you might be able to improve your spending until you’re back to work.

 As part of your overall plan, premium, personal and employee users of SAVVI get detailed asset allocation advice.
-We help you understand the specific asset classes where you should be invested based on your timeframe and risk tolerance.
-In addition, you can model the impact of past crises on your plan, like the 2009 financial crisis or the great depression.
-With the recent volatile market, this can help make sense of how you may want to be invested.
+We recommend specific asset classes based on your timeframe and risk tolerance.
+In addition, you can model the impact of past crises on your plan, like the 2009 financial crisis or the Great Depression.
+With the recent volatile market, although it is not a guarantee of future performance, this can help make sense of how you may want to be invested.

 All this can seem daunting, especially at this challenging time, but SAVVI works at your pace.
-Even devoting a few minutes per session can keep the process moving and give you much needed perspective.
-Seeing what’s possible long-term can be inspiring, and knowing that you’ll be okay in the short term can be comforting.
+Even devoting a few minutes per session can keep the process moving and give you much-needed perspective.
+Seeing long-term possibilities can be inspiring, and knowing you have a plan to navigate ups and downs can be comforting in the short-term.
 If we can help in any way during this time, let us know.
-All of us at SAVVI wish you good health, safety and comfort during and after this trying time.
+All of us at SAVVI wish you good health, safety, and comfort during and after this trying time.
 We hope that you’re back to work and that life returns to normal soon.